Starting an ecommerce business means making countless critical decisions, but few are as impactful as choosing your fulfillment strategy.

 Downsides of dropshipping

-Another drawback to dropshipping is fulfillment.
-You have no control over the fulfillment process.
+No control over fulfillment – You have no control over the fulfillment process.
 You’re at the mercy of your dropshipping supplier to deliver to your customer.
-Slow delivery and fulfillment mistakes could hurt your credibility as you try to grow your customer base.
+Slow delivery and fulfillment mistakes could hurt your credibility.

 Also, Amazon’s warehouse network is one of the best in the world.
 Your orders will reach your customers quickly.
 Amazon fulfillment is a mighty operation.
 Plus, Amazon FBA can handle returns and customer service for your customers as well.